pencilzhang/MAC-light-field-saliency-net/README.md

 (c) LFNet-9 × 9. (d) LFS [1]. (e) DILF [2]. (f) WSC [3]. (g) Multi-cue [4].
 The first five samples are taken from the proposed Lytro Illum dataset, the middle three samples are taken from the HFUT-Lytro dataset, and the last two samples are taken from the LFSD dataset.
 <div style="text-align:center"><img src ="https://github.com/YaMeiLiu/LFNet-light-field-saliency-net/raw/master/result.png" /></div>
-Visual comparison of different LFNet variants and other state-of-the-art methods on three datasets.
+<font size=3> Visual comparison of different LFNet variants and other state-of-the-art methods on three datasets.

 ## References